therealzoxide/archdots/README.md

 Use Vesktop or Webcord instead of the official discord app unless you need the keybinds.
 They are both wrappers for the website and work much better on Wayland, Vesktop comes with Vencord built in so it will be slightly less stable.
 If you use a chromium browser remember to go to chrome://flags in the url bar, search "ozone", and set the option in the result to "Wayland", otherwise it may default to using Xorg and cause issues.

 This repo also comes with config files for fish, starship, and rofi, I no longer use these but have no reason to drop the files so they will for now

-Reminder to myself that I use supercell-wx (the app image version because its the up to date one) for weather, hopefully wont be abandoned

 CONFIGURE THE FOLLOWING:
-edit computerSpecific.conf to fit the current PCs needs (hypr config folder)
+edit computerSpecific.conf to fit the current PCs needs (sway config folder)
-there are scripts in the ~/.config/hypr and ~/.config/waybar directories, make them executable.
+there are scripts in the ~/.scripts, ~/.config/sway and ~/.config/waybar directories, make them executable.
-edit config.jsonc to display workspaces on the correct monitors, they show on all by default (waybar config folder)
 configure pacman and paru to your liking.
 Add the following to /etc/greetd/config.toml:
 ``[terminal]``
 ``vt = 1``
 ``[default_session]``
-``command = "Hyprland"``
+``command = "sway"``
 ``user = "(yourname)"``